 Carlos Almendárez was raised in Los Angeles by immigrant parents from El Salvador.
 He is the product of the Los Angeles Unified School District and the University of California system.
 He was a first-generation student at Berkeley and is a graduate of the UCLA School of Law where he was President of the Class of 2017, Executive Editor of the Chicana/o-Latina/o Law Review, Co-chair of the Workers Rights Project, and a Mentor in the Law Fellows Program.
-Carlos is currently a Senior Labor Representative at SEIU Local 721, Southern California’s largest public-sector labor union.
+Carlos is currently a Labor Relations Attorney.
 As part of the labor movement, Carlos advocates for workers and holds a belief in the dignity and worth of workers and the services they provide and is dedicated to improving the lives of workers, their families, and the communities they serve.

 Treasurer - Adrian Meza, ‘04

 Adrian was born and raised in the City of Bell, California, located on the west bank of the Los Angeles River.
 With over 15 years of experience in various areas at UCLA he has an extensive knowledge of the inner workings of the University and once served as Director of Finance and Business Development for the UCLA Alumni Association.
 As Finance Director he worked closely with ULAA which eventually led him to serve as ULAA Treasurer for FY 2019-2020.

 Adrian graduated from UCLA with a B.A in Sociology.
 He is an advocate for mental health awareness as a volunteer program leader for the NAMI (National Alliance for Mental Illness) Family-to Family educational class.

 Past President - Soleil Delgadillo, ‘09 & U.N.E.X.
 ‘19